 The Office accounts for pension costs under the provisions of GASB Statement No. 73, Accounting and Financial Reporting for Pensions and Related Assets That Are Not within the Scope of GASB Statement 68, and Amendments to Certain Provisions of GASB Statement 67 and 68.
+GASB Statement No. 73 requires a liability for pension obligations, known as the Total Pension Liability, to be recognized on the balance sheets of participating employers.
+Changes in Total Pension Liability are immediately recognized as pension expenses.

-The Office's employees participate in the Defined Benefit Plan for Participants of the Employees' Retirement System of the Government of the Commonwealth of Puerto Rico (the Pension Plan) a defined pension plan.
+As Act 106-2017 eliminated all contribution requirements for Employees' Retirement System of the Government of the Commonwealth of Puerto Rico (the Pension Plan) and converted it into a PayGo system, the corresponding actuarial calculation of the total pension liability and related accounts changed to one based on benefit payments rather than contributions.
+The Office's employees participate in the single-employer defined pension plan.
 Therefore, in accordance with GASB Statement No. 73, the Office reports its proportionate share of the Pension Plan's total pension liability and the related pension amounts.